Skip to main content

 You may wish to consider a cancer genetics consultation if you answer “yes” to any of the following questions:

-• Do you have more than one blood relative with the same type of cancer or related cancers (breast and ovarian, uterine and colon)?
+• Do you have more than one close blood relative with the same type of cancer or related cancers (breast and ovarian, uterine and colon)?

-• Has any one person in your family had more than one type of cancer?
+• Have you or a close relative had more than one type of cancer?

 • Has anyone in your family been diagnosed with bilateral or multiple cancers in the same organ?